H0K5/multitun/README.md

 through one connection on, for example, port 80.
 One use for this is to bypass firewalls by having a multitun server listening on a host outside the firewall, and using a multitun client on the host behind the firewall.
-Firewalls that allow web and HTML5 are assumed to allow WebSockets as well.
+Firewalls that allow web and HTML5 are assumed to allow WebSockets as well, and in theory multitun traffic quietly slips past systems that do things like deep-packet inspection to find conventional tunnels (e.g. ssh tunnel over port 80).

-Multitun uses encryption with a password.
-Only users with the correct password can use the tunnel.
+Only users with valid passwords can use the tunnel.
 Multitun may be used in conjunction with other common tools to enable port forwarding and masquerading (see the Examples section below), and thus route arbitrary or all client traffic through the Multitun server.
+Multiple multitun clients can access the same multitun server at the same time.

 Multitun provides a simple web server to serve HTML to connecting clients that don't know about or aren't using the WebSocket tunnel.